listx/floop/README.md

 ### The PRNG Algorithm

-Floop uses a version of George Marsaglia's `xorshift` PRNG, written by Sebastiano Vigna, which was released in his paper "An experimental exploration of Marsaglia's xorshift generators, scrambled" (2014).
+Floop uses a version of George Marsaglia's `xorshift` PRNG[^xorshift], written by Sebastiano Vigna, which was released in his paper "An experimental exploration of Marsaglia's xorshift generators, scrambled" (2014).
 This algorithm has excellent randomness properties (as described in the paper), and also has a large period of 2^1024 -1.
 It uses a state of 16 bytes to seed the PRNG.
 All worker threads have its own PRNG state (for the generation of random bytes to the master buffer), and the main thread also has its own PRNG state (for randomizing the master thread segments amongst the worker threads).